Was it an Iranian terror plot or a false flag operation?

 When asked if the Iranian diplomat was an agent of any of Iran's security services, a Belgian judicial source replied, "Practically all employees of Iranian embassies are part of the Iranian Secret Service."

-Among those who spoke at the MEK rally Saturday, which drew a crowd of thousands: Rudolph Giuliani, one of President Trump's lawyers, Louis Freeh, director of the FBI from 1993 to 2001, and former House Speaker Newt Gingrich, three of the many prominent Americans of different political stripes who have publicly supported MEK.
+Among those who spoke at the MEK rally Saturday, which drew a crowd of thousands: Rudolph Giuliani, one of President Donald Trump's lawyers; Louis Freeh, director of the FBI from 1993 to 2001; and former House Speaker Newt Gingrich — three of the many prominent Americans of different political stripes who have publicly supported MEK.

 But who were the would-be bombers working for?
 Both U.S. officials and Iran experts have been left scratching their heads.